morse-simulator/morse/doc/morse/dev/dev_overview.rst

   - apply in order each function of ``input_modifiers`` (if needed)
   - call ``default_action``

+Component internal data
+_______________________

+The base :py:meth:`morse.core.object.MorseObjectClass` defines an ordered dictionary called ``local_data``.
+This is the place where all sensors and actuators store the variables with the information that can eventually be share through the middleware connections.
-Another interesting point is the ``local_data`` dictionary : it contains a representation of the external state of the sensor (or the actuator) (for example, it will contain the position for a GPS)
+(for example, it will contain the position for a GPS sensor, or the destination coordinates given to a motion actuator)
+The order in which this variables are defined inside of a component is important, since it will also be the default order in which the data is exported via the middlewares.

+Additionally, component classes can define any other variables internally, but only the information in them will not be visible outside of MORSE.